 I had forgotten about business altogether and when we returned to the front of the store, there were several people milling about besides the state department, bodyguards and disciples.
 But I didn’t feel any urgency to sell anything, to attend to anyone but my guests.

 For effect, I lit another cigarette.
 The Lamas were not fazed, did not seem to take any offense.
 We said goodbye.
 I bowed, presuming this would be a gesture they understood.
 They did, and returned a nod.
 In a simple procession, they left the shop and returned to the waiting automobiles.
 As they drove off, I raised a closed fist in a sort of biker’s salute.
 From the limo a smiling face raised his arm, his hand in the same gesture.

 Next morning, reading the Chronicle, I came upon a picture of my visitor.
 He was Ranglung Rigpe Dorje

 , the 16th Karmapa of Tibet.
 From the published itinerary, I was able to determine that his entourage had come straight from the airport to the bird store before attending to any other business.
-A year later he was dead.
+Less than a year later he was dead.

 Postscript: The day of the Karmapa's visit, two of Ronald Hobbs' friends, Warren Baker and Ashala Gabriel, happened to drop by the bird store just as the Karmapa arrived.
 The friends had just come from a week long spiritual retreat.